maennchen/crontab/README.md

 The 'L' and 'W' characters can also be combined for the day-of-month expression to yield 'LW', which translates to "last weekday of the month".

+## Known Issues
+If a previous date is searched for a Complex Cron Expression, it sometimes maxes out.
+Contributions are welcome to fix that.

 ## Usage

 ### Helper Functions